 If you need medicines or fluids directly into the bloodstream, a small flexible tube will be inserted into a vein.
-This device is called a Peripheral Intravenous Catheter (PIVC) or an IV, cannula or drip.
+This device is called a PIVC or an IV, cannula or drip.
 It is usually inserted into a vein in the arm or hand and is connected to medicines, and fluids as needed.
-As you will be having a procedure, an infusion might be needed to give the anaesthetic.
-Your anaesthetist will explain this and will ask questions to ensure you understand why the infusion is needed.
-It is very important that you tell the anaesthetist about any infusion complications you may have had previously.
+As you will be having a procedure, a drip might be needed to give the anaesthetic.
+Your Anaesthetist will explain this and will ask questions to ensure you understand why the drip is needed.
+It is very important that you tell the Anaesthetist about any drip complications you may have had previously.
 They will make every effort to reduce any unnecessary discomfort and prevent further complications.

-Following surgery, the infusion site will be monitored by the nurses and doctors regularly and they must always wash their hands before touching the site.
+Following surgery, the drip site will be monitored by the Nurses and Doctors regularly and they must always wash their hands before touching the site.
 Remember that it is acceptable to remind them to do this, as stated previously.

-It is also very important that you don't touch or move the infusion at the insertion site.
-If you notice anything that you think is of concern, please let the nurse know.
+It is also very important that you don't touch or move the drip at the insertion site.
+If you notice anything that you think is of concern, please let the Nurse know.
 For example:

-- Leakage around the insertion site, or - Any signs of infection such as pain, swelling or redness around the insertion site, or - Loose or wet/bloodstained dressing covering the infusion site.
+- Leakage around the insertion site, or - Any signs of infection such as pain, swelling or redness around the insertion site, or - Loose or wet/bloodstained dressing covering the drip site.